BisakhaD/CZ4010-Applied-Crypto/README.md

 3. Verify a certificate was signed by a CA; the client can just type the domain name of the certifiate and verify if it has been signed by the CA.

-## The files in the repo & what they do:
+## The files in this github repository & what they do:
 The primary files present in the github repo are:
 1. **main.sh** : file to be run by the host.
 2. **client.sh** : file to be run by the client.